americankimchi/blackjack/README.md

 ### Blackjack env from https://gym.openai.com/envs/Blackjack-v0/: original_blackjack.py
 Player does not have an option of double.
-Training in this environment is found in 'Project_Blackjack_3.ipynb'
+Training in this environment is found in `Project_Blackjack_3.ipynb`

 ### Modified blackjack env: double_blackjack.py
 Player has an option of double.
-Training in this environment is found in 'Project_Blackjack_(withDouble).ipynb' The result of an agent's learned strategy is found in 'AgentStrategy.txt'
+Training in this environment is found in `Project_Blackjack_(withDouble).ipynb` The result of an agent's learned strategy is found in `AgentStrategy.txt`